JBrandonS/MLPNG/README.md

 Several jupyter notebooks have been created for testing and are located in the `notebooks/` folder.
 These have been used in the testing and debugging phase and may be useful to look at for a simple example of how to run the code.

-The `simulator.ipynb` notebook will both simulate generating the data, acting like the `generator.py` script, and run the KSW estimator code like the `estimator.py` script.
+The `simulator.ipynb` notebook will both simulate generating the data, acting like the `generator.py` script, and run the KSW estimator.
 This can be ran standalone and is a good place to start when making modifications.
 This will not save any data.

 The `trainer.ipynb` will run the ML training code on previously generated data.

+Other notebooks cover the KSW and $f_{nl}$ plots (`ksw_plots.ipynb`, `fnl_plots.ipynb`), the phi_scale analysis, and the optuna tuner output.

 ### Data Generation